 » Education/therapy and understanding of the science of foods and nutrition is a large part of the solution

 So how different is a burger and a wholemeal sandwich?
-Well the certainly don’t look too different and on most occasions a burger will look a lot more appetizing.
+Well, they certainly don’t look too different and on most occasions, a burger will look a lot more appetizing.

-But think a bit deeper and it’s easy to see your average burger has very little quality meat/protein in it, is minus any valuable fiber or micro-nutrient due to it being processed for a longer shelf life and will quite likely leave shop bought or from a fast food chain.
+But think a bit deeper and it’s easy to see your average burger has very little quality meat/protein in it, is minus any valuable fibre or micro-nutrient due to it being processed for a longer shelf life and will quite likely leave shop-bought or from a fast-food chain.

-It’s a quick fix and of course you are a busy bee, so as long as you can keep it to the 20% and limit how often you have such treats then it isn’t going to have too much of an impact on your fitness goals and you getting those six pack abs after all.
+It’s a quick fix and of course you are a busy bee, so as long as you can keep it to the 20% and limit how often you have such treats then it isn’t going to have too much of an impact on your fitness goals and you get those six-pack abs after all.

 Health, balance and living a little can be a lot more enjoyable than tipping the scale one way of the other.
-Another useful tool is Cron-o-meter for keeping track of how you are doing in your fat loss efforts, give it a go.
+Another useful tool for keeping track of how you are doing in your fat loss efforts is Cronometer, give it a go.

-The Cron-o-meter will help you track your macro nutrients and micro nutrients so you will know exactly what is going in to you body and what you will need more or less of..
+The Cron-o-meter will help you track your macronutrients and micronutrients so you will know exactly what is going in to your body and what you will need more or less of.

 » One meal out for enjoyment, not a whole day